Horace Stoneham

-Early life
+Stoneham's ownership witnessed three separate pennant-contending and -winning eras: the team that he inherited, the 1936–38 Giants with Bill Terry, Carl Hubbell and Mel Ott; the 1949–55 teams of manager Leo Durocher, with Monte Irvin, Sal Maglie, Bobby Thomson and Willie Mays; and the star-studded 1958–71 Giants of Mays, Orlando Cepeda, Willie McCovey, Juan Marichal and Gaylord Perry.

+Family, education and early career

-Horace Stoneham was born in Newark, New Jersey on 27 April 1903 to Charles Stoneham and Johanna McGoldrick.
-He studied at the Hun School of Princeton and graduated from Trinity-Pawling School in 1921.
-He briefly attended Fordham University but dropped after four days and was sent by his father to work in a copper mine in California during the winter of 1923-24.
-His father bought the New York Giants in October 1918.
-He returned at his father's insistence to the Giants' spring training camp in Sarasota, Florida ahead of the 1924 season to begin his apprenticeship as a baseball executive and future owner.
-He worked on the Giants' grounds crew and in their ticket office and then moved into their front office, working as an assistant in the ticketing department.
+Horace Stoneham was born in Newark, New Jersey, on April 27, 1903, to stockbroker and financier Charles Stoneham and Johanna McGoldrick.
+On January 14, 1919, when Horace was 15, Charles Stoneham purchased controlling interest in the Giants, then one of the most prominent franchises in the National League.
+The young Stoneham studied at the Hun School of Princeton and graduated from Trinity-Pawling School in 1921.
+He briefly attended Fordham University but dropped out after four days and was sent by his father to work in a copper mine in California during the winter of 1923–24.
+He returned at his father's insistence to the Giants' spring training camp in Sarasota, Florida, ahead of the 1924 season to begin his apprenticeship as a baseball executive and future owner.

-He managed the leasing of the team's Polo Grounds stadium for other sporting events, including football and boxing and managed the team's travel and accommodation with club secretary Eddie Branick.
-Horace would be admitted into team manager John McGraw's inner circle in the early 1930s, and would work closely with McGraw, Bill Terry and his father.
+He began by working on the Giants' grounds crew, then he managed the leasing of the team's Polo Grounds stadium for other sporting events, including football and boxing, and handled the team's travel and accommodation with club secretary Eddie Brannick.
+In the early 1930s, the young Stoneham would be admitted into Hall-of-Fame manager John McGraw's inner circle, where he worked closely with McGraw, Bill Terry (McGraw's successor), and his father.

-In 1936, at age 32, he inherited ownership of the Giants on his father's death due to a heart attack on January 6.
-He became the youngest club owner in National League history.
+On January 6, 1936, at age 32, Horace Stoneham inherited the Giants upon his father's death from a heart attack, becoming the youngest club owner in the National League's 60-year history.
+Under Terry, the Giants had won the 1933 World Series, and contended for the and pennants but fallen short by two and 8½ games to the St. Louis Cardinals and Chicago Cubs respectively.